SEM-Qi/dit029-twitter-miner/README.md

 1. Get Erlang

-    You need an Erlang installation to run this project.
+    You really need an Erlang installation to run this project.

 1. Get Rebar